SymfonyCasts/EasyAdminBundle/sfcasts/voter.md

-# Voter
+# Security Voter & Entity Permissions

-Thanks to `->setEntityPermission()`, EasyAdmin now runs *every* entity in this list through the security system, passing `ADMIN_USER_EDIT` for each one.
-If we're running this manually in a normal Symfony application, this would be the equivalent of running `$this->isGranted('ADMIN_USER_EDIT')`, where you pass the actual entity object - the `$user` object - as the second argument.
-Right now, when we do that, security always returns false because I just invented this `ADMIN_USER_EDIT` string.
+Thanks to `->setEntityPermission()`, EasyAdmin now runs *every* entity in this list through the security system, passing `ADMIN_USER_EDIT` for each.
+If we were running this security check manually in a normal Symfony app, it would be the equivalent of `$this->isGranted('ADMIN_USER_EDIT')`, where you pass the actual entity object - the `$user` object - as the second argument.

+Right now, when we do that, security always returns false because... i just invented this `ADMIN_USER_EDIT` string.
 To run our custom security logic, we need a voter.

+## Creating The Voter

 Find your terminal and run:

 ```terminal
 symfony console make:voter
 ```

 I'll call it "AdminUserVoter".
 Perfect!
+Spin over and open this:
-Then we'll spin over and go to `/src/Security/Voter/AdminUserVoter.php`.
-I'm not going to talk *too* deeply about how voters work.
-We talk about those in our Symfony Security tutorial.
-But basically, the `supports` method here will be passed `ADMIN_USER_EDIT`, and then this is going to be the user object.
-We want to return true in that situation.
-So what I'll do here is check to see if the attribute is in an array with just `ADMIN_USER_EDIT`.
+`src/Security/Voter/AdminUserVoter.php`.
+I'm not going to talk *too* deeply about how voters work: we talk about those in our Symfony Security tutorial.
+But basically, the `supports()` method will be passed *every* time the security system is called.
+The first argument will be something like `ROLE_ADMIN` or, in our case, `ADMIN_USER_EDIT`.
+And *also*, in our case, `$subject` will be the `User` object.
+Our job is to return true in that situation.

+So let's check to see if the attribute is in an array with just `ADMIN_USER_EDIT`.

-I don't really need `in_array` here anymore, but I'll keep it in case I add more attributes later, and they'll check to make sure that the subject is an `instanceof User`.
-Perfect!
-So if the security system calls supports and we return true from this method, we know that we are trying to decide or "vote" on our situation.
-In that case, the security system calls `voteOnAttribute()` and we simply need to return true or false based on whether or not the current user should have access to view this user object in the admin.
+I don't really need `in_array()` anymore, but I'll keep it in case I add more attributes later.
+Also check to make sure that `$subject` is an `instanceof User`.

+That's it!
+Now, whne the security system calls `supports()`, *if* we return true, then Symfony will call `voteOnAttribute()`.
+Our job there is simply to return true or false based on whether or not the current user should have access to this `User` object in the admin.

-Once again, we're passed the `$attribute`, which will be `ADMIN_USER_EDIT` and this `$subject`, which will be the user object.
+Once again, we're passed the `$attribute`, which will be `ADMIN_USER_EDIT`, and `$subject`, which will be the `User` object.
 To help my editor. add an extra "if" statement here: `if (!$subject instanceof User)`.
-Then `throw new \LogicException('Subject is not an instance of User?')`.
-This should never happen, but that will help my editor in any stack analysis.
-Finally, down here in the `switch` case (we only have one case right now), if that attribute is equal to `ADMIN_USER_EDIT`, then we want to allow access if `$user === $subject`.
-So if the currently authenticated user object - that's what this is here - is equal to the user object that we're asking about for security, then grant access.
+Then throw a new `LogicException('Subject is not an instance of User?')`.

+This should never happen, but that will help my editor or static analysis.
+Finally, down in the `switch` case (we only have one `case` right now), if that attribute is equal to `ADMIN_USER_EDIT`, then we want to allow access if `$user === $subject`.
+So if the currently-authenticated `User` object - that's what this is here - is equal to the `User` object that we're asking about for security, then grant access.
 Otherwise, deny access.

 Symfony will instantly know to use our voter thanks to auto configuration.
-When we refresh... got it!
+So when we refresh... got it!
 We *just* see our one user and the message:

-> Some results can't be displayed because you don't have
+> Some results can't be displayed because you don't have enough permissions.
-> enough permissions

 Awesome!
-If you go down to the web debug toolbar, click this security icon, and then click "Access Decision", this shows you all the security decisions that were made in that request.
-And if you look, `ADMIN_USER_EDIT` was called multiple times.
-It was passed with this user - access was denied.
-It was passed with this user - that's us - and access was granted.
-It was passed with a different user - access denied.
-So you can see those security decisions being made in real time.
-The entity permissions are also enforced when you go to the details, edit, or delete pages.
-Again, if you go down to the web debug toolbar and click "Access Decision", down here... you can see it was checking for `ADMIN_USER_EDIT`.
+If you go down to the web debug toolbar, click this security icon, and then click "Access Decision", this shows you all the security decisions that were made during that request.
+It looks like `ADMIN_USER_EDIT` was called multiple times for the multiple rows on the page.
+With this user object - access was denied... and with this other user object - that's us - access was granted.
+So you can see those security decisions being made in real-time.

+Entity permissions are also enforced when you go to the detail, edit, or delete pages.
+Again, if you go down to the web debug toolbar and click "Access Decision", at the bottom... you can see it was checking for `ADMIN_USER_EDIT`.

+## Granting Access to ROLE_SUPER_ADMIN

-This is great, except that super admin users should be able to see *all* users.
-Right now, no matter who I log in as, we're only going to show *that* user.
-To solve this, down in our logic, we can just check to see if the user has `ROLE_SUPER_ADMIN`.
-In order to do that, we're going to need a service.
-Add `public function __construct()`, and inject the security service from Symfony (I'll call it `$security`), hit "alt" + "enter", and go to "Initialize properties" to create that property and set it.
-And then, down here, we return true if `$user === $subject`, *or* if `$this->security->isGranted('ROLE_SUPER_ADMIN')`.
+This is great!
+Except that super admins should be able to see *all* users.
+Right now, no matter who I log in as, we're only going to show *my* user.
+To solve this, down in our logic, we can check to see if the user has `ROLE_SUPER_ADMIN`.
+Biut to do *that*, we need a service.

+Add `public function __construct()`, and inject the `Security` service from Symfony (I'll call it `$security`).
+Hit "alt" + "enter", and go to "Initialize properties" to create that property and set it.
+Then, down here, return true if `$user === $subject` *or* if `$this->security->isGranted('ROLE_SUPER_ADMIN')`.

 Cool!
 I won't bother logging in as a super admin to try this.
+But if we *did*, we would now see *every* user.

+## Adding Permissions Logic to the Query

-You can, but if we *did* do that, we would see *every* user now.
-Okay, there's just one *tiny* problem with that.
-Imagine we have a lot of users in our database - like *thousands* - which is pretty realistic, and *our* user is ID 500.
+So there's just one *tiny* problem with our setup.
+Imagine that we have a lot of users - like *thousands* - which is pretty realistic.
+And *our* user is ID 500.
 In that case, you would actually see *many* pages of results here.
 And our user *might* be on page 200.
 So you'd see no results on page one... or two... or three... until finally, on page 200, you'd find our *one* result.
 So it can get a little weird if you have *many* items in an admin section, and *many* of them are hidden.

 To fix this, we can modify the query that's made for the index page to *only* return the users we want.
 This is totally optional, but can make for a better user experience.

-We haven't actually done this yet.
-So far, we're just letting EasyAdmin query for *every* user or *every* question.
-But we can *actually* have full control over that query.
-To do that, go into our `UserCrudController.php`, and it doesn't matter where - I'll go near the top - I'm going to override a method from the base controller called "createIndexQueryBuilder".
-Being able to override these methods is super powerful.
+So far, we've been letting EasyAdmin query for *every* user or *every* question.
+But we *do* have control over that query.
+Open up `UserCrudController` and, anywhere, I'll go near the top, override a method from the base controller called `createIndexQueryBuilder()`.

+Here's how this works: the parent method starts the query builder for us.
+And it already takes into account things like the Search on top or "filters", which we'll talk about in a few minutes.

+Instead of returning this query builder, set it to `$queryBuilder`.
+Then, because super admins should be able see *everything*, add if `$this->isGranted('ROLE_SUPER_ADMIN')`, then just return the unmodified `$queryBuilder` so that *all* results are shown.

-What happens here is the parent class starts the query builder for us.
-And it already takes into account things like the Search on top or the filters that we're going to talk about in a few minutes.
-Instead of returning that, I'll say `$queryBuilder =`, and then remember, if we're a super admin, we can see *everything*.
-So we're going to say `if $this->isGranted('ROLE_SUPER_ADMIN')`, then just `return $queryBuilder`, which is going to return every result.
-But if we *don't* have `ROLE_SUPER_ADMIN`, that's where we want to modify things.
-Say `$queryBuilder`, then `->andWhere()`.
-Inside the query, the alias for our entity is going to be called "entity", so say `entity.id = :id` and `->setParameter('id', $this->getUser()->getId())`.
-I don't get the auto complete on this because it thinks my user is just a user interface, but we know this is our user entity and we know it has a `getId()` method, so that will work.
-At the bottom, we'll `return $queryBuilder`.
-I guess I could have just returned right here, so let's just do that.
-Beautiful!
+But if we *don't* have `ROLE_SUPER_ADMIN`, that's where we want to change things.
+Add `$queryBuilder->andWhere()`.
+Inside the query, the alias for our entity is always going to be called "entity".
+So we say `entity.id = :id` and `->setParameter('id', $this->getUser()->getId())`.
+I don't get the auto complete on this because it thinks my user is just a `UserInterface`, but we know this will be our `User` entity which *does* have a `getId()` method.
+At the bottom, `return $queryBuilder`.
+And...
+I guess I could have just returned right here... so let's do that.

-All right, let's try it!
+I love it!
+Let's try it!
 Spin over and... nice!
 Just our *one* result.
 And you don't see that message about results being hidden anymore due to security.
 That's because, *technically*, *none* of them were hidden due to security.
 They were just hidden due to our query.
-But the thing is, permissions are *still* being enforced.
-So if a user somehow got the edit URL to something they're not supposed to be able to see, the entity permissions are *still* going to deny that.
+But regardless, permissions are *still* being enforced.
+So if a user somehow got the edit URL to something they're not supposed to be able to access, the entity permissions will *still* going deny that.

-Next, we know that each CRUD section has a nice search box up here.
+Next, each CRUD section has a nice search box on top.
 Yay!
-But EasyAdmin *also* has a nice filter system where you can add more ways to slice and dice the data in each section.
+But EasyAdmin *also* has a great filter system where you can add more ways to slice and dice the data in each section.
+Let's explore those.